Passw/TempleOS-joshjkk-OrthOS/README.md

 [About](#about) • [Features](#features) • [Installation](#installation) • [Usage](#building-and-usage) • [License](#license)

+## Disclaimer

+This OS is still being developed, anything could change at any moment without any notice.

 ## About

 I have made a few operating systems in the past, but I was never pleased with them.
 I hope to achieve all my goals in this one.